tdeshong/tempusAirflowChallenge/README.md

 - [ ] Bonus: Write an integration test for any of the external services your solution connects to.

-## Rules of engagement
-* We suggest that you establish a four hour timebox to complete the challenge.
-* The solution must perform a Python transformation of the data;
- feel free to add any open-source libraries you wish and add additional output files.
-* Please document changes required to make the solution resilient to failure by taking the following actions:
-  * add developer-friendly requirements to functions
-  * add comments in the main function that list failures that the solution should be designed to handle
-* Please run `make clean` and deliver your Python code via repo or zip ahead of the meeting.

 ## Grading
 We will grade your solution with the following guidelines.